joshminton/Advent-Devotionals/README.md

 ### Instructions:
 The Android project can be downloaded and run that way, or the APK can be downloaded and installed on an Android device (I think -- not been able to access other Android devices to check this)

-### UI
+### Interface designs
-These were created using Figma prior to development of the app
+These were created using Figma prior to development of the app.

 <img src="https://raw.githubusercontent.com/joshminton/Advent-Devotionals/main/designs/homepage.png" width="400">